 “The main communities at risk are the new coffee growers,” he explains.
 “Many of the older farms have been cleared by UXO teams, but it’s the most impoverished in the least developed areas who suffer the greatest risk of UXO-related loss of life.”

-Fortunately, while many of these farmers face all manner of challenges, there are a number of ongoing development initiatives that support the expansion of the country’s coffee sector to improve farmer livelihoods.
+Fortunately, while many of these farmers face all manner of challenges, several ongoing development initiatives support the expansion of the country’s coffee sector to improve farmer livelihoods.

 Looking To The Future